 Procedure.
-Pre-diluted saliva (1:10) is used as a material for the work.
+Pre-dilute saliva with water 1:10.
+Apply 2-3 ml of diluted saliva into a clean test-tube and boil it for 5 minutes, then cool it.
 Take three test-tubes.
-Add 10 drops of pre-diluted native saliva (1:10) to the first test tube; 10 drops of saliva (1:10) into the second one, and carefully boil the contents of this test-tube for 2-3 minutes, then cool; add 10 drops of water into the third test tube (control).
-Add 10 drops of 1 % starch solution to all 3 test tubes.
+Add 10 drops of pre-diluted native saliva (1:10) to the first test tube; 10 drops of boiled saliva into the second test-tube; 10 drops of water into the third test tube (control).
+Add 10 drops of 1 % starch solution into all 3 test tubes.
 Shake all the tubes gently and place them in a thermostat at 38 °C for 10 minutes.
-After incubation, perform the qualitative reactions to reveal starch or products of its degradation in each tube.
+After incubation, perform the qualitative reactions to reveal starch or products of its degradation in each test-tube.